hashkat/hashkat/docs/tutorial03.md

 ### Running a Network Simulation with a Random Seed

-To run a network simulation to obtain a different output each time you need to use a random seed for the random number generator.
+To run a network simulation and obtain a different output each time you need to use a random seed for the random number generator.
 To use a random seed, run the program with this command:

 `./run.sh --rand`